rhevorn/shape/docs/COMPATIBILITY.md

 - Required, optional, default, strict, and strip object behavior
 - Stable validation issue codes and the JSON shape of `Issue`, `Path`, and `ValidationError`
+- The default 100-issue aggregation cap and terminal `too_many_issues` issue
+- The default 64-level `Lazy` recursion cap and `MaxDepth` override
+- The 128-item deep-comparison fallback cap for `Slice.Unique`
 - `ErrJSONTooLarge` for explicitly size-limited JSON reader parsing
 - `Union` as at-least-one matching and `OneOf` as exactly-one matching
 - JSON Schema Draft 2020-12 and OpenAPI 3.1 target dialects